kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/06-fraud-and-security/articles/03-i-didn-t-get-the-goods-services-i-paid-for/content.md

+# Fraud and security
-# I didn't get the goods/services I paid for
+## I didn't get the goods/services I paid for
 ### Before you report an issue

 If you notice a payment in your activity that you didn’t make, it may not be fraud.
 It could be a pending or delayed payment, that may take a little longer to finalise.
 If you don’t recognise a transaction, first check if it could be one of these things: